Nether403/Webknot/docs/guides/USER_GUIDE.md

 **Copy & Use:**
 1. Click "Generate Prompt"
 2. Click "Copy to Clipboard"
-3. Click "Go to Bolt.new" or "Go to Lovable.dev"
+3. Click "Go to Bolt.new" or "Go to WebKnot.ai"
 4. Paste and watch your website come to life!

 **💡 Tip:** Always use Detailed Prompt for best results.
 It gives AI all the information it needs.